MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 ---
 title: Embed content in your application for your customers
-description: Learn how to integrate or embed, a report, dashboard, or tile into an application using the Power BI APIs for embedded analytics for your customers.
-Learn how to integrate Power BI into your application using embedded analytics software, embedded analytics tools, or embedded business intelligence tools.
+description: Learn how to embed, a report, dashboard, or tile into a Power BI embedded analytics sample.
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: rkarlin